 What You Need To Know

 Sydney is huge.
 It’s bigger in size than the two most populous cities on the planet (Tokyo 37 million and Delhi 22 million) and similar geographically to Los Angeles but with around a fifth of the population (circa 5 million vs 17 million).
-Sydney sprawls from the harbour in the East, to the Central Coast in the North, Wollongong in the South and the Blue Mountains in the West.
+Sydney is one of the most photographed cities in the world and sprawls from the harbour in the East, to the Central Coast in the North, Wollongong in the South and the Blue Mountains in the West.
 I have lived here all my life (45 years) and still haven’t seen it all.
 Be selective about what you want to see.

 Sydney is in the top ten most multicultural cities in the world with around 40% of residents born overseas.